 Camberwell New Road, Camberwell, London SE5

 A post-war church brick church, in its character bearing some resemblance to the Art Deco churches of Cachemaille-Day and the industrial buildings of Giles Gilbert Scott.
 The striking staggered plan form was driven by a functional need to reduce noise from the adjacent railway line.
 The church is little altered and retains a complete set of internal furnishings of high quality.
-It replaced a 19th-century church destroyed in 1941 by enemy action.
-The church lies within the Camberwell New Road conservation area, but makes a relatively modest contribution to the local scene, being set well back from the main road and bounded on one side by the high viaduct of a railway line.
+It replaced a nineteenth-century church destroyed in 1941 by enemy action.
+The church lies within the Camberwell New Road Conservation Area, but makes a relatively modest contribution to the local scene, being set well back from the main road and bounded on one side by the high viaduct of a railway line.

 The Buckler/Walters church was destroyed by enemy action on 8-9 October 1941.
 It was rebuilt in 1952-53 in a completely different style, and was turned around by 90 degrees with its bluff rear wall towards the railway line, to minimise noise from that source.
 The architect was D. Plaskett Marshall.